 We develop authoritative household surveys, manage unique expert panels, and create innovative indexes to quantify and monitor attitudinal shifts pertinent to business strategy and economic health.

 is the Founder and Managing Member of Pulsenomics LLC.
 He is the author of The U.S. Housing Confidence Survey™, The U.S. Housing Confidence Index™, and The Transaction Sentiment Index™.
 Since 2010, Terry has managed an expert panel comprised of over 150 leading economists, investment strategists, portfolio managers, and real estate market analysts to produce The Home Price Expectations Survey™.
-In the asset management arena, Terry is the lead independent director on the board of trustees of ETF Managers Trust, an exchange-traded funds complex with more than $7 billion in assets under management.
+In the asset management arena, Terry is the lead independent director for a multi-billion dollar series of thematic exchange-traded funds.